burrows99/ai-melanoma-detection/VIVA.md

   - Concatenate embeddings → linear head to a single logit.
 - Why not multiply or attention?
   - Concatenation is simple, stable, and effective; attention can be future work if metadata is richer.

+Fundamentals:
+- Transfer learning: start from a CNN pretrained on ImageNet to reuse general visual features (edges, textures).
+We set `num_classes=0` in timm to obtain feature embeddings instead of a classification head, then add our fusion head.
+- Metadata MLP encodes categorical/continuous variables into a compact embedding that the model can combine with image features.

 Diagram: Fusion
 ```mermaid